 Do you need JSON?

 Currently, with the explosion of Big Data applications, NoSQL databases are more common.
-And because their implementation is increasing day by day, both MySQL and PostgreSQL have adopted JSON support.
+And because their implementation is increasing day by day, both MySQL vs PostgreSQL have adopted JSON support.
 The thing is that only PostgreSQL has NoSQL features, native support for XML and JSON indexing.

 PostgreSQL vs MySQL